yxu123/521FinallProject/README.md

 model.py: Train and evaluate the Naive Bayes model and the Logistic Regression model.
 And compare their performance on three datasets.

-models_NB.py: models_N.py will calculate the Accuracy, recall rate, precision and the f1_score for the dataset you have selected.
-To select the dataset, delete the "#" before the type.
+models_NB.py: models_NB.py will calculate the Accuracy, recall rate, precision and the f1_score for the dataset you have selected.
+To select the dataset, delete the "#" before the type, like:type={"name":"news","max":4000,"file":"news.csv"}.
 Make sure the model_NB.py, feature_extraction.py and all the datasets are in the same directory.